tone4hook/currency-converter/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details